PlasmaControl/DESC/docs/input.rst

 Input File
 ==========

-The following is an example DESC input file, which containts all of the available input arguments.
+The following is an example DESC input file, which contains all of the available input arguments.
 This example is only intended to demonstrate the input file format, and may not necessarily converge well.
 More realistic input examples are included in the repository.
 DESC can also accept VMEC input files, which are converted to DESC inputs as explained below (however not all desc solver options have VMEC analogs, see below).